ekgazda/house-of-games-fe/README.md

 ## Project summary

 House of Games has boardgame reviews which are divided into categories and can be sorted.
-Users can check their own reviews, add or delete comments and vote on other user's reviews using my
+Users can check the reviews, add or delete comments and vote on other user's reviews using my
 [House of Games API](https://github.com/ekgazda/house-of-games-api).\
-It is built with [React](https://reactjs.org/), [Create React App](https://create-react-app.dev/) and [axios](https://axios-http.com/).
+It is a C.R.U.D application, built with [React](https://reactjs.org/), [Create React App](https://create-react-app.dev/) and [axios](https://axios-http.com/).

 ## Initial setup